Chanel Turned This Festival Favourite Into A Couture Accessory At Its Latest Runway Show

 Whereas we previously connected flower crowns to cut-offs, rain boots, and lace bra tops (cringe), after seeing them paired with tweed and tulle, and displayed against a garden-like backdrop at the Grand Palais, our former aversion to the DIY accessory has vanished.
 In its place, we’re feeling a pull to set up shop at our lockdown-induced craft tables for a day spent hot gluing flowers and pearls onto intertwining twigs.

 While belly chains and flower crowns may appear unusual for the French luxury brand, it should be noted that Lily-Rose Depp wore a chain belt with “CHANEL” on it in tiny, gold letters at Chanel's runway show in October.
-Call it a coincidence, but since then, other brands have embraced the trend, with Bagatiba, Loren Stewart, and more jewelry favorites all selling their own iterations of the body jewelry.
+Call it a coincidence, but since then, other brands have embraced the trend, with Bagatiba, Loren Stewart, and more jewellery favourites all selling their own iterations of the body jewellery.
 Maybe now this will extend to flower crowns, too.